Thursday, December 27, 2012

 Coco Bandero Images

 The Coco Bandero Cays were our favorite in the San Blas.
 These small uninhabited islands are very scenic with white sand beaches and wonderfully clear water.
-We enjoyed walking the perimeters along the sandy beaches.
+We enjoyed walking the island's perimeters along the sandy beaches.

-These pictures are associated with original posting date 11/21/2012
+These pictures are associated with the original posting date, 11/21/2012

 Saturday, December 22, 2012